Akshatau/M2-EmbSys/Project/2_Architecture/README.md

 5) Binary Actuator:

-- Relay is used to trigger external interrupts which is produced when gas concentration detected is greater than 700 ppm.(asssumed)
+- Relay is used to trigger external interrupts which is produced when gas concentration detected is greater than 700 ppm(assumed)

 6) LCD Display: